David Bolton (Australian footballer)

 David Bolton (born 13 July 1960) is a former Australian rules footballer who played for Geelong and Sydney in the Victorian/Australian Football League (VFL/AFL).

-A Geelong Under-19s player, Bolton was recruited to Woodville by coach Rodney Olsson and he performed well in his three years at the club.
-Bolton, who played as a wingman, joined Geelong in 1984 and made his debut in the opening game of the season.
+Originally from Grovedale Football Club in the Geelong Football League (GFL), Bolton played for Geelong Under-19s before his recruitment to South Australian National Football League (SANFL) club Woodville by coach Rodney Olsson.
+After three years at Woodville, Bolton, who played as a wingman, joined Geelong in 1984 and made his senior debut in the opening game of the season.

-Sydney acquired his services in 1986, the same year he represented Australia in the International Rules series against the touring Irish team.
+Sydney acquired Bolton's services in 1986, the same year he represented Australia in the International Rules series against the touring Irish team.
 He was a member of the Sydney squad which placed second in the 1986 home and away season, only to fall away in the finals.
 Bolton participated in another rare finals series for the club in 1987.
 During his career he represented South Australia, New South Wales and Victoria at interstate football.

-Bolton later coached Strathmerton Football Club.
+Bolton later coached Strathmerton Football Club in the Picola and District Football League.